azunymous/cdx/README.md

 - `cdx tag` does not enforce ordered tagging.
 If you run `cdx tag release` from a branch or on an untagged commit, it will search for the highest version across all references.
 The exception to this is if the `--push` flag is used, which makes sure the current commit is on `origin/master`.
+- Pre-releases are currently ignored. `my-app-1.0.0-rc1+passed-extended-tests` is ignored and the latest version for the `passed-extended-tests` stage is `my-app-0.999.0+passed-extended-tests` for example.
+The same applies for finding the latest tag in general: `0.1.0` vs `0.2.0-RC1`, `0.1.0` would be returned as the latest version.